TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-populating-with-data-binding-to-db-datatier.md

 # Relationships

-Here are some explanations about the keys and the relationships in the data tables:NameBetweenTypeUpdate/delete ruleFK_SqlResources_SqlResourceTypesSqlResourceTypes  - SqlResourcesOne-to-manyNo ActionFK_SqlAppointmentResources_SqlResourceSqlResources - SqlAppointmentResourcesOne-to-manyCascadeFK_SqlExceptionResources_SqlResourceSqlResources -  SqlExceptionResourcesOne-to-manyCascadeFK_SqlExceptionOccurrences_SqlAppointmentsSqlAppointments -  SqlExceptionOccurrencesOne-to-manyCascadeFK_SqlExceptionAppointments_SqlExceptionOccurrencesSqlExceptionOccurrences -  SqlExceptionAppointmentsOne-to-manyCascadeFK_SqlAppointments_TimeMarkersTimeMarkers -  SqlAppointmentsOne-to-manyNo ActionFK_SqlExceptionAppointments_TimeMarkersTimeMarkers -  SqlExceptionAppointmentsOne-to-manyNo ActionFK_SqlAppointments_CategoriesCategories -   SqlAppointmentsOne-to-manyNo ActionFK_SqlExceptionAppointments_CategoriesCategories -  SqlExceptionAppointmentsOne-to-manyNo ActionFK_SqlExceptionResources_SqlExceptionAppointmentCategories -  SqlExceptionAppointmentsOne-to-manyCascadeFK_SqlAppointmentResources_SqlAppointmentSqlAppointment -  SqlAppointmentResourcesOne-to-manyCascade>
+Here are some explanations about the keys and the relationships in the data tables:NameBetweenTypeUpdate/delete ruleFK_SqlResources_SqlResourceTypesSqlResourceTypes  - SqlResourcesOne-to-manyNo ActionFK_SqlAppointmentResources_SqlResourceSqlResources - SqlAppointmentResourcesOne-to-manyCascadeFK_SqlExceptionResources_SqlResourceSqlResources -  SqlExceptionResourcesOne-to-manyCascadeFK_SqlExceptionOccurrences_SqlAppointmentsSqlAppointments -  SqlExceptionOccurrencesOne-to-manyCascadeFK_SqlExceptionAppointments_SqlExceptionOccurrencesSqlExceptionOccurrences -  SqlExceptionAppointmentsOne-to-manyCascadeFK_SqlAppointments_TimeMarkersTimeMarkers -  SqlAppointmentsOne-to-manyNo ActionFK_SqlExceptionAppointments_TimeMarkersTimeMarkers -  SqlExceptionAppointmentsOne-to-manyNo ActionFK_SqlAppointments_CategoriesCategories -   SqlAppointmentsOne-to-manyNo ActionFK_SqlExceptionAppointments_CategoriesCategories -  SqlExceptionAppointmentsOne-to-manyNo ActionFK_SqlExceptionResources_SqlExceptionAppointmentCategories -  SqlExceptionAppointmentsOne-to-manyCascadeFK_SqlAppointmentResources_SqlAppointmentSqlAppointment -  SqlAppointmentResourcesOne-to-manyCascade

 *
-							There is no table definition for the
+							There is no table definition for the __IRecurrenceRule__ type because we don’t need it.
+Storing the __RecurrencePattern__ is enough to generate the recurrence rules at run-time.

 *
-							We cannot save the Brush type into the database directly, that’s why we can save a string that represents the color and convert the string to
+							We cannot save the Brush type into the database directly, that’s why we can save a string that represents the color and convert the string to __SolidColerBrush__ object when the TimeMarkers & Categories are loaded.

 *
-							The
+							The __SqlAppointmentResource__ and __SqlExceptionResources__ are cross-tables between:

+* SqlAppointments & SqlResources

+* SqlExceptionAppointments & SqlResources

 # See Also